December 14, 2020

-Primary hyperoxalurias (PHs) are a group of rare genetic metabolic disorders that are characterized by the accumulation of a substance known as oxalate in the kidneys and other organ systems of the body.
+Primary hyperoxaluria (PH) is a group of rare genetic metabolic disorders that are characterized by the accumulation of a substance known as oxalate in the kidneys and other organ systems of the body.
 Affected individuals lack functional levels of a specific enzyme that normally prevents the accumulation of oxalate.
-There are three main types of PH differentiated by the specific enzyme that is deficient.
+There are three main types of PH – PH types I, II, and III – differentiated by the specific enzyme that is deficient.
 In the kidneys, excess oxalate binds with calcium to form a hard compound (calcium oxalate) that is the main component of kidney and urinary stones.
-Common symptoms include the formation of stones throughout the urinary tract (urolithiasis) and kidneys (nephrolithiasis) and progressively increased levels of calcium in the kidneys (nephrocalcinosis), although this last finding has not been identified in individuals with PH type III as of yet.
-Chronic, recurrent stone formation and the accumulation of calcium oxalate in kidney tissue can cause chronic kidney disease, which can ultimately progress to kidney failure (end stage renal disease [ESRD]).
+Common symptoms include the formation of stones throughout the urinary tract (urolithiasis) and kidneys (nephrolithiasis) and progressively increased levels of calcium in the kidneys (nephrocalcinosis).
+Chronic, recurrent stone formation and the accumulation of calcium oxalate in kidney tissue can cause chronic kidney disease, which can ultimately progress to kidney failure.
 Eventually, kidney function can deteriorate to the point where oxalate begins to accumulate in other organ systems.
 Overall, the symptoms and severity of PH may vary greatly from one person to another.
-Chronic kidney disease and ESRD may already be present when a diagnosis is first made.
+Chronic kidney disease and kidney failure may already be present when a diagnosis is first made.
 PH is a treatable disorder and complications may be minimized with early recognition and prompt treatment.

-Although these disorders have been established as clear syndromes with characteristic or “core” symptoms, some aspects of these disorders are still not fully understood.
-Several factors including the small number of identified cases (especially with PH types II and III), the lack of large clinical studies, and the possibility of other genes influencing the disorders prevent physicians from developing a complete picture of associated symptoms and prognosis.
+PH has characteristic or “core” symptoms, but some aspects of these disorders are still not fully understood.
+Several factors including the small number of identified cases (especially with PH types II and III), the lack of large clinical studies, and multiple genes influencing the disorders prevent physicians from developing a complete picture of associated symptoms and prognosis.
 Parents should talk to their children’s physician and medical team about their specific case, associated symptoms and overall prognosis.

 The age of onset, progression, severity and specific symptoms that develop can vary greatly from one person to another, even in individuals with the same subtype and even among members of the same family.
 Some individuals may have mild cases that go undiagnosed well into adulthood; others may develop severe complications during infancy.
 In some individuals kidney involvement may progress slowly, while in others it may progress rapidly.